palmort/WaveEditMiMo/README.md

 WaveEditMiMo is a fork of the wavetable and bank editor for the Synthesis Technology [E370](http://synthtech.com/eurorack/E370/) and [E352](http://synthtech.com/eurorack/E352/) Eurorack synthesizer modules.
 It is modified to produce wavetable banks which are compatible with the Audiothingies [MicroMonsta](https://www.audiothingies.com/product/micromonsta/).

-I do not have the possibility to build WaveEditMiMO on OSX.
+I do not have the possibility to build WaveEditMiMo on OSX.
 If you like to give it a try on OSX, please do so and leave me a message if it build successfully.
 Thank you.

 ### Building